 AGFO bulk buys provisions and make up parcels of food and other essentials that should last a family for five weeks.
 Every week they distribute parcels containing 10kg rice, 5l oil, 7kg of both beans and flour, 5kg sugar, 2kg dried milk, 15 packs of spaghetti, together with soap, shampoo and sanitary pads.
 Fuel, stoves and blankets are also provided.
 Each parcel costs £50.

-Below are some of the women who are benefiting from the parcels.
+Below are some of the families who are benefiting from your support.

 Parwin received an LNF food parcel in November.
 When interviewed, she was very calm and dignified, but clearly dispirited by the situation her family is in.